1983's Battle of the Bonds: "Octopussy" vs. "Never Say Never Again"

 After numerous fits and starts, McClory's "alternate" Bond film finally began falling into place when the original 007 Sean Connery, came aboard to reprise the role.
 Connery's relationship with Broccoli and Saltzman had been rocky throughout his years as Bond, so one had to wonder if his agreeing to take part in a competing production was his subtle way of thumbing his nose at his old bosses.
 Connery was given input into the film's script and casting to sweeten the deal, and once he came into the picture the project finally found sufficient financing through a consortium of independent European production companies.
 Long time Bond film editor and one time director Peter Hunt (1969's On Her Majesty's Secret Service) was asked to helm Never Say Never Again, but he declined, saying he did not want to jeopardize his long working relationship with Eon.
 Therefore Irvin Kershner of The Empire Strikes Back fame was hired instead.
 The film's title was suggested by Connery's wife, Micheline, because her husband had famously told reporters that he would "never" play James Bond again after being lured back by a big pay day for 1971's Diamonds Are Forever.
 When Never Say Never Again began filming in 1982, Connery was 52 years old - four years younger than Roger Moore, the man who'd replaced him as 007 and who was in the midst of filming his sixth Bond adventure, Octopussy, at the same time!

-The release of a new James Bond movie always gets a lot of press attention, so naturally the news that of two dueling Bond pictures in the same year caused even more media hysteria than usual.
+The release of a new James Bond movie always gets a lot of press attention, so naturally the news of two dueling Bond pictures in the same year caused more media hysteria than usual.
 The press tried their best to manufacture a "Roger vs. Sean" feud, but neither Moore nor Connery spoke ill of the other during interviews for their respective films.
 "Roger plays it his way, I play it mine," Connery said.
 "I don't want to make comparisons."
 He even suggested that he and Roger Moore pose for a photo together and issue a joint press statement to squash the rumors of a "rivalry" between the two men, which unfortunately never came to pass.
 Rumor had it that McClory originally wanted to release Never Say Never Again to theaters on the same day as Octopussy, but the head-to-head battle never materialized.
 MGM/United Artists released Octopussy in June of 1983 while Warner Brothers opened Never Say Never Again in October

 Comparing the two films.